 - In a bowl, mix together salmon, mayo, cream cheese, and sriracha.

 - In a 9×13 casserole dish, layer rice, furikake, and the salmon mixture.
-Then drizzle on sriracha, mayo, and eel sauce.
+Then drizzle on sriracha, mayo, and eel sauce (save some of the eel sauce to serve on the side).
 Top with more furikake.

 - Bake for 10 minutes then broil for 3 mintues until top is toasty.

-- Sprinkle green onions and serve with roasted seaweed, cucumbers, avocado, spicy mayo, and remaining eel sauce.
+- Sprinkle green onions and serve with roasted seaweed, cucumbers, avocado, spicy mayo, remaining eel sauce, and enjoy!